 - Use hierarchy for visual simplicity: Display design needs to group items and organize them by topic or with drill-down to avoid clutter and make the display easy to read and understand.
 Avoid using superfluous graphics (which reduces our ability to perceive the scorecard content).

-Examples of How to Use Facility Management Scorecards
+Examples of How to Use Facility Management Dashboard and Scorecards

 Scorecards can be simple online reports, pages posted on bulletin boards, or fancy annual property reports.
 Some examples: